(301) 739-8577

 John Henry and Susan Heyser before her untimely death in 1861.

 After the civil war breaks out, Heyser’s Woods is used for various campsites by both Confederate and Union forces though never at the same time.
 It is during this time the Hagerstown Fair was suspended and the fairgrounds buildings and fencing are destroyed by troops.
 In 1861, Union General Robert Patterson’s troops used Hagerstown as a base to attack Virginia troops in the Shenandoah Valley.
 Henry A. Cole’s Union Calvary camps at the park on its way to capturing General Longstreet’s ammunition train.
 This is also the year John Henry Heyser’s beloved wife, Susan, the Mistress of Cedar Lawn met her untimely death at age 35 in the Mansion House, during the birth of their 5th child.
-It is said her ghost still haunts the the Mansion House and the City Park, not wanting to let go of her precious Cedar Lawn.

 In 1864, Hagerstown was invaded by the Confederate Army under Lt.
 Gen. Jubal Early.
 On Wednesday, July 6, Early sent 1,500 cavalry, commanded by Brig.
 Gen. John McCausland, into Hagerstown to levy a ransom for $200,000 and a large amount of clothing, in retribution for Federal destruction of farms, feed and cattle in the Shenandoah Valley.
 McCausland misread the amount, instead collecting only $20,000 allowing Hagerstown to get off easy and be preserved for visitors today.
 This is in contrast to neighboring Chambersburg, Pennsylvania, which McCausland completely razed to the ground on July 30 when the borough failed to supply the requested ransom of $500,000 in U.S. currency, or $100,000 in gold.